zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 ### The takeaway

-Multi-agent coding isn't a toy or a demo—it's a genuinely different way to work.
+Multi-agent coding isn't a toy or a demo.
+It's a genuinely different way to work.
 Not faster in *every* way (debugging agent confusion takes time), but faster in enough ways that the overall velocity goes up.
 You trade writing code for reviewing it, and if you're okay with that shift, it's pretty great.

 `qareen` is open source if you want to try the framework.
 And if you build something with a swarm of agents, I'd love to hear which patterns worked for you—and which ones went hilariously wrong.